Meigle Sculptured Stone Museum

-The Pictish church at MeigleThe Picts were a confederation of tribes who lived in eastern Scotland until around 850.
+The Picts were a confederation of tribes who lived in eastern Scotland until around 850.
 They were converted to Christianity in the 6th and 7th century.

 The majestic cross-slab known as Meigle 2 dominates the collection.
 It stands 2.5m high and probably stood beside the entrance to the churchyard.
 The stone features a wheel-headed cross with raised bosses, resembling the rivet heads of metalwork, and interlaced images of beasts on the shaft.
 The reverse features Daniel in the lions’ den, at the centre of other scenes showing hunting scenes.